-Poland’s president tests positive for coronavirus
+Poland’s President Tests Positive For Coronavirus

 Restaurants, cafes and pubs are only be able to serve take-away meals.
 Fitness clubs and pools are also closed.

-Gatherings are limited to five people, with weddings banned and strict limits on the numbers of people allowed in shops, on public transport and at religious services.
+Weddings are banned and there are strict limits on the numbers of people allowed in shops, on public transport and at religious services.

 Poland’s national stadium is being transformed into a field hospital for Warsaw and the government is building temporary medical facilities elsewhere, as the surge in coronavirus cases strains healthcare facilities to breaking point.